 Authors and Acknowledgements

-The curriculum was developed by the following New Mexico State University faculty:
+The curriculum was developed by the following NMSU Faculty

-1 Dr. Thomas Dormody, Regents Professor, Department of Agricultural and Extension Education
+1. Dr. Thomas Dormody: Regents Professor, Agricultural and Extension Education

-2 Dr. Peter Skelton, Professor and Director of the ERYASC, Department of 4-H Youth Development
+2. Dr. Peter Skelton: Professor and Director of the ERYASC, 4-H Youth Development

 weather balloon